Koh Poh Koon resigns as senior minister of state, will remain Tampines MP

 "While I am sad to lose a dedicated member of the team, I understand his wish to spend more time with his family, and have accepted his request (to resign)."

-Health Minister Ong Ye Kung also expressed sadness at Dr Koh's resignation from political office, adding that he knew the matter had been weighing on Dr Koh's mind.
+Minister for Health Ong Ye Kung also expressed sadness at Dr Koh's resignation from political office, adding that he knew the matter had been weighing on Dr Koh's mind.

 "I am glad that he has come to a decision, and respect him for doing what he feels is best for his family," Ong wrote on Facebook.